cornezuelo/basicFW/README.md

 The route for `index.php` without any route is defined with the alias name and route `__default__`.
 So, if you want to route the user to the `testAction` of the `TestController` when he access `http://www.server.com/index.php`, you would define a route like the following: `'__default__' => ['TestController','testAction',['__default__']]`

 ## Controllers
 Your controllers should go in the `controllers/` folder.
-As seen is `TestController.php`. they should be classes that extend from the main controller, `Controller`.
+They should be classes that extend from the main controller, `Controller`.

 In a controller, you define actions, than you'll then use in your `routing.php` config file.